andrekeller/configs/docs/source/configuration.rst

 **CONFIGS_DJANGO_DEBUG**
-  Wheter or not to enable DEBUG mode. *NEVER* enable in production deployments
+  Wheter or not to enable DEBUG mode.

+  *INSECURE DEFAULT, DO NOT USE IN PRODUCTION*

   *Default*: True